 This is why it’s so important to constantly assess.
 Little quizzes, informal questioning, halfway-through-the-unit reviews, and so on.
 I learn more from the little assessments I whip up than all the district data that has accumulated over the years.

-Halfway through the year, I finally understand that some of my students struggle with grade-level grammar concepts because they have never learned to tell verbs from nouns.
+Halfway through the year, I finally understand that some of my students struggle with 6th-grade grammar concepts because they have never learned to tell verbs from nouns.
 Without this foundation, how can they possibly differentiate compound and complex sentences?

-Being a teacher of gifted students means constantly feeding their appetite for big, abstract concepts while also fine-tuning the fundamental skills that may be lacking.
+Being a teacher of gifted students means feeding their appetite for big, abstract concepts while also fine-tuning the fundamental skills that may be lacking.

 Be careful, however, with the way you handle your discovery.